Engineering-Technology Education (ETE)

 Activities Include: Engineering Notebook, Simple Machines and Mechanisms, Basic Electricity, Circuits, Energy and Solar-Hydrogen Vehicle, Thermal Dynamic Testing, Structural Property Analysis of Beams and Trusses, Precision Measurement, Materials Science and Destructive Testing, VEX Automation, Robotics and Programming, Statistics, Kinematics-Ballistics Device, Technical Reports and Power Points.

-This course builds upon the computer solid modeling design skills developed in Introduction to Engineering Design.
+This course is the “Design and Make” class by using cutting edge technology and building upon the computer solid modeling design skills developed in Introduction to Engineering Design.
 Students will be presented with design problems that require the use of CAD and CAM programs to develop solutions to the problems.
 They will evaluate the solutions using mass property analysis (study of the relationship of design, function, and materials used), make appropriate modifications and use prototyping equipment to produce three-dimensional models of the solutions.
 Students will communicate the process and results of their work through oral and written reports.

 Activities Include: CAD Drawings, CNC Mill, Lathe and Router Projects, Laser Engraving, Robotic Work Cell Programming and Automation, Manufacturing Cell Design and Simulations, and Precision Measurement.